Santana, Twins shut out Angels

 Richards (10-7) induced 13 groundouts and five strikeouts in eight innings while allowing three runs, four hits and three walks.

-“We’ve got an incredible group, so I know it’s going to be like that every day,” Richards said about playing a close game.
+“We’ve got an incredible group, so I know it’s not going to be like that every day,” Richards said about his loss.
 “I feel good about where my delivery is right now and how I’ve been throwing the ball.
 Tomorrow is another day.”

 NOTES: Minnesota RHP Ervin Santana made his 300th career start and his second against his former club.
 Santana, who pitched for the Angels from 2005 to 2012, last faced them in 2013 while playing for the Kansas City Royals, when he took a loss. ...
 Twins LHP Glen Perkins passed Eddie Guardado and took over third place on the team’s all-time saves list.
 Perkins now has 117 career saves for Minnesota. ...
 Los Angeles placed 3B David Freese on the disabled list with a broken right index finger and recalled INF Kyle Kubitza from Triple-A Salt Lake.
 Freese was hit by a pitch from Twins RHP Mike Pelfrey in the fourth inning Wednesday night. ...
 Angels CF Mike Trout returned to his regular defensive position after serving as the designated hitter Wednesday.
 Trout missed a game for the first time this season Tuesday night because of a sore left heel.

-Note: EditorsNote: fix in last graph (quote)